 - 1. What precautions help prevent accidents and injury? - a.
 Keep all containers covered and labelled - b.
 Avoid excessive friction in nail buffing - c.
 Do not file a sharp pointed implement to clean under the nail - d.
-All of the above - 2.
-Fill in the blanks: - a. fire is caused due to oil, gasoline, paints, gases, etc. - b. fire involves metal fires. - 3.
-Match column 'A' with column 'B'
+All of the above a. fire is caused due to oil, gasoline, paints, gases, etc. b. fire involves metal fires.

+3. Match column 'A' with column 'B'